Gary from British Columbia asks some great and typical questions:

 You can do the same with “canned” melodic or single-string licks.
 If you’ve learned some of those fluently, see if you can find a realistic, musical place to incorporate each one into an actual break on a song your band plays.
 Again, that will help you “own” that lick for use in other contexts.

-3. Now, regarding the key of D — as above, take on some song melodies in D, and work on them as described above.
+3. Now, regarding the key of D—as above, take on some song melodies in D and work on them as described above.
 Here’s another hint: Imagine you can “hear” the way a high-skill player might play a passage.
-See if you can “hear” their cool way of playing it, in your head first, and then take the time to find the notes you’re hearing.
+See if you can “hear” their cool way of playing it, in your head first, and then… take the time to find the notes you’re hearing.
+This idea may seem cuckoo, but it has worked for me.

 I’d also suggest tabs of songs in the key of D, that sound the way you’d like to sound.
 Learning some good breaks by experienced players should open some doors to the possibilities in D.